Dr. Christopher Peet

 There is opportunity, based on availability of funding, for paid research assistance work for students, working under the supervision of professors.
 (Note this is usually, but not necessarily or always, done in the summer.)

-Recent students and projects he has supervised.
+Recent students and projects I have supervised:

 - Jason Horlings in developing an annotated bibliography on topic “Science and Oilsands Development: Science and Decision-making on Major Projects” as part of multidisciplinary team composed of Dr. John Hiemstra (Politics), Dr. Christopher Peet (Psychology), Dr. Gerda Kits (Economics), Dr. Michael De Moor (Philosophy), & Dr. Theresa Zolner (Psychology)